Swedish Olympic Committee

-Members of the committee are 45 sports federations, which elect the Executive Council composed of the president and twelve members.
+Members of the committee are 38 sports federations, which elect the Executive Council composed of the president and eight members.
+The Athletes Committee has one representative and swedish IOC members also have an automatic chair.

 History

-The Swedish Olympic Committee was founded on 27 April 1913 and recognized by International Olympic Committee the same year.
+The Swedish Olympic Committee was founded on 27 April 1913 and recognized by the International Olympic Committee the same year.

 Presidents

 The Swedish Olympic Committee has had the following presidents:

-Notable names of the International Olympic Committee
+Notable members

 Executive committee

 The committee of the SOC is represented by: